Are you constantly struggling to maintain a healthy blood sugar level?

 One of the most often prescribed medications can cause a depletion of vitamin B12, methylcobalamin, which is your nervous system’s favorite form of vitamin B12.

 3) They’re not treating the real cause of diabetes

 It’s inflammation, not high blood sugar.
-The high blood sugar is the RESULT of inflammatory cytokines that have been left unchecked.
+High blood sugar is the RESULT of inflammatory cytokines that have been left unchecked.
 They are out of control, and your cells are starving.